Listasavn Føroya

 City map detail of Tórshavn, the museum is marked red.

-Listasavn Føroya (National Gallery of the Faroe Islands) is an art museum in Tórshavn, Faroe Islands for mostly permanent exhibits of Faroese arts.
+Listasavn Føroya (National Gallery of the Faroe Islands) is an art museum in Tórshavn, Faroe Islands, for mostly permanent exhibits of Faroese arts.

 Established in 1989, it consists of a gallery called Listaskáli (since 1970) and another for historic arts (since 1993) with an area of 1,600 m^{2}.

-The museum is located at the northern end of the Park of Tórshavn nearby the Nordic House in the Faroe Islands.
+The museum is located at the northern end of the Park of Tórshavn, near the Nordic House in the Faroe Islands.

-Architect of the building was J.P.
+The architect of the building was J.P.
 Gregoriussen.
-The building hosts the Faroe Islands Artist's Association Listafelag Føroya.
+The building hosts the Faroe Islands’ Artists’ Association Listafelag Føroya.

 The museum is independently managed by a board of four, representing a person of the state government, the artist's association named above, the artist's union and the city council of Tórshavn (one of each).

 Listasavn Føroya is open year-round.
 From May 1 to 31 of August the museum is open all days of the week from 11 to 17.
 From 1 September to 30 April the museum is open Tuesday to Sunday from 13 to 16.
 The building hosts a coffee shop and a book and art store.